KJanzon/project-nlp-challenge/README.md

 ## Predict Fake News
-Project to predict fake vs real news from a data set of news headlines.
+Project to predict fake vs real news from a data set of news headlines, attached in dataset folder.
+We trained the model on data.cvs, then predicted real or fake on validation_data.csv.

 The most succesful model was Logistic Regression, with 'bag of words' word representation.